-In short, no. You shouldn’t be friends in this case.
-However, what you should do is be friendly toward one another.
+No. You shouldn’t be friends in this case.
+What you should do, however, is be friendly toward one another.

 Let me be clear, though: this doesn’t mean having full-blown conversations about your dreams, ambitions, and whatnot.
 It doesn’t even mean talking about the weather.

 When I say be friendly with your ex, all I mean is to keep your conversations respectful of each other’s time, to the point, and devoid of deviations.